yaph/logya/README.markdown

 # Directory Structure

-## Geeklog Source
+## Logya Source
-* geeklog       all geeklog source files needed for running
+* logya       all logya source files needed for running
     * ext       extension modules
     * sites     barebone example Web sites
 * tests

 ## Site Source

-The following folders and files are required for generating a Web site with Geeklog
+The following folders and files are required for generating a Web site with Logya

 * content
 * static